hildaskye/petal-stem/journals/Melinda_Tran.md

 ## 07/13/23

 Finished up the edit pest endpoint.
-Ran into a error ' pydantic.error_wrappers.ValidationError: <unprintable ValidationError object> ' and resolved it by deleting the List in the response_model in the @router.put statement.
+Ran into a error ' pydantic.error_wrappers.ValidationError: < unprintable ValidationError object> ' and resolved it by deleting the List in the response_model in the @router.put statement.
 Discussed with group the pace we need to move along in the project.

+## 07/14/23

+Group looked over Cindy's endpoint because she was getting a 500 error, had Liz come in to take a look.
+Not really sure how exactly it was fixed.
+Wanted to take another look to make sure all records were showing, currently only the first record was showing.